Iqbal Singh Jhundan

+Iqbal Singh Jhundan (born 2 January 1962) is an Indian politician of Akali Dal Waris Punjab De.

+Political career

-Iqbal Singh Jhundan (born 2 January 1962) is an Indian politician, and Senior most leader of Shiromani Akali Dal.
-He has served as member of legislative assembly in Punjab from Dhuri (2007-2012) and from Amargarh (2012-2017).
-He is also the Member of Core Committee SAD and Observer of Sangrur, Barnala and Malerkotla District. and he was the Shiromani Akali Dal candidate for the Lok Sabha election from Sangrur Lok Sabha constituency.
+Jhundan has served as Member of Legislative Assembly in Punjab from Dhuri (2007-2012) and from Amargarh (2012-2017).
+He was also a member of the Core Committee of Shiromani Akali Dal and observer of Sangrur, Barnala, and Malerkotla District.
+Jhundan was the Shiromani Akali Dal candidate for the 2024 Lok Sabha election from Sangrur.

+Jhundan officially joined Akali Dal (Waris Punjab De) on 13 August 2026.
+He previously formed a separate faction within Shiromani Akali Dal (Punar Surjit) in July 2026.